 Graduation requirements shown are subject to change.
 Students should check with the department and advisor concerning possible changes.

-The Department of Art & Design faculty reserves the right to retain any student works of their choice for purpose of display, exhibition, and addition to the permanent collection.
+The Department of Art and Design faculty reserves the right to retain any student works of their choice for purpose of display, exhibition, and addition to the permanent collection.